nsc-norway/lims/SSL_CERT.md

 # Renewing SSL cert for LIMS servers

 All certificates have to be renewed yearly.
+All LIMS servers use certs from UiO.
+[Even though we have a certification authority in FreeIPA which supports auto-renewal, we can't use the certs, because some parts of Clarity require globally trusted certificates and has separate trusted root CA database.]

 ## Procedure